 - Location: Grand Festivities Square, Green Zone, Baghdad.

-- Accessibility: Attendance at the main platform is often restricted to dignitaries and special invitations due to strict security measures within the Green Zone.
+- Access: Attendance at the main platform is often restricted to official figures and special invitations, due to tight security measures in the Green Zone.

 What are the Main Expected Events and Activities?

-Beyond the ground parade, the skies of Baghdad and other cities witness special celebratory events.
-Here is what you can expect in Visit Iraq during this day:
+Besides the ground parade, the sky of Baghdad and other cities witness distinctive celebratory events.
+Here is what to expect in Visit Iraq during this day:

 |---|---|---|---|

-Yes, Iraqi Army Day is a public holiday throughout Iraq.
+Yes, Iraqi Army Day is an official holiday throughout Iraq.

-The holiday includes all government departments, schools, universities, and banks (excluding essential security and service institutions).
-Many Iraqis take advantage of this holiday to visit public parks like Al-Zawraa Park or the Tigris Corniche to celebrate, especially if the weather is sunny, as is customary in Baghdad's winter.
+The holiday includes all government departments, schools, universities, and banks (except for necessary security and service institutions).
+Many Iraqis take advantage of this holiday to go out to public parks such as Al-Zawra Park or the Tigris corniche to celebrate, especially if the weather is sunny as is usual in Baghdad winters.

-Although the official parade might be closed to the public, the celebratory atmosphere pervades the streets.
-Here is what is commonly heard among people in Baghdad:
+Although the official parade might be closed off, the atmosphere of celebration pervades the streets.
+Here is what is usually heard among people in Baghdad:

-"The most beautiful part of this day is the sound of the planes flying low above us.
-We feel pride and awe, and the children go up to the roofs to watch." — Ali, from Karkh district
+"The most beautiful thing about this day is the sound of planes flying low above us.
+We feel proud and awe-struck, and children go out to the roofs to watch." — Ali, resident of Karkh

-"It's a lovely holiday, but we always expect heavy traffic jams near bridges leading to the Green Zone, so we prefer staying in our local areas or watching the parade on TV." — Umm Sarah, Baghdad
+"It's a nice holiday, but we always expect severe traffic jams near bridges leading to the Green Zone, so we prefer staying in our local areas or watching the parade on TV." — Umm Sarah, Baghdad

 "The sound of artillery in the morning is our official alarm clock on January 6th!
-A tradition that never changes and we wait for every year." — Hussein, university student
+A tradition that doesn't change and we wait for every year." — Hussein, university student

 Important Tips for Getting Around Baghdad on Army Day

-When planning your day in Visit Iraq during Army Day, keep the following points in mind to ensure smooth movement:
+When planning your day in Visit Iraq during Army Day, consider the following points to ensure smooth movement:

-- Expect Road Closures: Roads and bridges leading to the Green Zone and the vicinity of the Festivities Square are usually cut off from the night of January 5th or dawn of January 6th.
+- Expect Road Closures: Roads and bridges leading to the Green Zone and surroundings of the Festivities Square are usually closed from the night of January 5th or dawn of January 6th.

-- Avoid Congestion: Main streets may be crowded with celebrants or closed for security.
-Using map apps and following local news for road status is a smart choice.
+- Avoid Congestion: Main streets might be crowded with celebrants or closed for security.
+Using map apps and following local news to know road status is a smart choice.

-- Best Viewing Spots: To watch the air shows, open areas like Adhamiya Corniche or Abu Nuwas, or high building rooftops offer excellent views without needing to enter the congestion.
+- Best Viewing Spots: To watch air shows, open areas like Adhamiya Corniche or Abu Nuwas, or high building rooftops offer excellent views without needing to enter the crowds.

-This day marks the 105th anniversary of the founding of the Iraqi Army, a unifying national occasion in which everyone is keen to participate, whether through official attendance or popular celebration.
+This day marks the 105th anniversary of the founding of the Iraqi Army, and it is a unifying national occasion in which everyone is keen to participate, whether by official attendance or popular celebration.

 Gallery